isacandrei/gsoc18_webservices/GSoC_submission.md

 1. Create a new database interaction layers: [Joomla Entities](https://github.com/joomla-projects/entities)
 2. Showcase Joomla Entities usage in [Joomla 4 Webservices](https://github.com/joomla-projects/gsoc18_webservices)

 Regarding the original goals of the project, I would say that during the implementation some of them changed, as me and my mentors decided that some parts need more attention than others.
-So given that the original requirements may have changed a bit during the summer, I woudl say that all the original goals have been met.
+So given that the original requirements may have changed a bit during the summer, I would say that all the original goals have been met.

 Blogposts outlining my experience: